 Following this tradition,

-the head of the Ethiopian Orthodox Tewahido Church was always appointed by the Coptic Patriarch of Alexandria in Egypt.
+the head of the Ethiopian Orthodox Tewahedo Church was always appointed by the Coptic Patriarch of Alexandria in Egypt.
 These bishops who succeeded

 Abune Sellama were always Egyptian Copts.
 The highest native born clergyman of the Ethiopian Church was the Echege, who was the Abbot of the Monastery

-appointed in 1945, and this same archbishop, after further dificult negotiations, was crowned as the first native Patriarch of Ethiopia by the Coptic Pope in Alexandria in 1951.
+appointed in 1945, and this same archbishop, after further difficult negotiations, was crowned as the first native Patriarch of Ethiopia by the Coptic Pope in Alexandria in 1951.